schuang/essential-command-line-tools-tutorial/README.md

 using TUI becomes muscle memory, one can focus on the subject of interest/research (e.g. editing a script/program or writing a manuscript) instead of operating the complex GUI.
-In this class, we will explain and demonstrate a number of text-based command-line tools that constitute the backbone of one's daily tasks by examples and use cases.
-We will also discuss useful tips for configuring (customizing) these tools.
+In this class, we will explain and demonstrate a number of such text-based command-line tools by examples and use cases.
+We will also discuss
+useful tips for configuring (customizing) these tools.
 All of these tools can be easily installed on a personal computer, a remote (or "cloud") server, or one's supercomputer account without superuser privilege.
 Their use is identical across the platforms, and they are expected to exist for many years to come.
-Specifically, we will discuss the following topics:
+Specifically, we will explore the following topics:

 - text editors: demo of useful features
 - text files: a closer look